aclaf/flagrant/docs/explanation/concepts.md

 ### Specification validation

-All specs validate during construction, before any parsing or completion generation occurs.
+All specs validate during construction, before any parsing occurs.
 Validation checks ensure that specs are internally consistent and follow naming rules.

 Name uniqueness requirements state that within a command, all option names (both long and short forms) must be unique.
 Similarly, subcommand names and aliases must be unique, and positional names must be unique.
 Name format rules require command names to start with an alphabetic character and may contain alphanumeric characters, dashes, and underscores.
 Option long names must be at least one character.
 Short names must be exactly one character.
 Positional names have minimal validation requirements since they primarily serve as identifiers in parse results.